UNC Coaching Staff

 Carlos Somoano, Head Coach

-The Tar Heels became only the second team in Atlantic Coast Conference history to claim the treble in a single year by winning the ACC regular season title, the ACC Tournament crown and the national championship.
+He was named the 2011 National Coach of the Year by Soccer America as the Tar Heels posted a 21-2-3 mark en route to the national title.
+The Tar Heels became only the second team in Atlantic Coast Conference history to claim the treble in a single year by winning the ACC regular season title, the ACC Championship crown and the national championship in 2011.

 In addition to his national coach of the year honors, the ACC coaches also pegged Somoano the top head man in the ACC for 2011.
 Somoano joined former Carolina men's coach and current Carolina women's coach, Anson Dorrance, as the second coach to be named the ACC Coach of the Year in their first year on the job.

 Several Tar Heels earned national recognition in 2011 under Somoano's watch with Matt Hedges, Enzo Martinez and Billy Schuler earning All-America honors.
 Another Tar Heel, Ben Speas, was also named the National Player of the Year by Soccer America.